-Jaime Martín, who has shot to worldwide attention as a conductor following a prominent career as an elite flautist, will begin his tenure as Chief Conductor at the MSO in 2022, investing the Orchestra with prodigious musical creativity and momentum.
+Jaime Martín, who has shot to worldwide attention as a conductor following a prominent career as an elite flautist, begins his tenure as Chief Conductor at the MSO in 2022, investing the Orchestra with prodigious musical creativity and momentum.

 Xian Zhang – Principal Guest Conductor

 Following her successful MSO debut in 2018 conducting Dvořák’s Ninth Symphony, Xian Zhang was appointed as the MSO Principal Guest Conductor in 2020.
 Sought-after across the globe, Xian Zhang was the first female conductor to hold a titled role with a BBC Orchestra, and is currently the Music Director of the New Jersey Symphony Orchestra.